mysterioustrousers/FatSecretKit/README.md

 etc.

 Adding support for new API methods requires creating an appropriately named method inside `FSClient`, and it should support all required **and** optional parameters, though convenience methods are also welcome (see `searchFoods` methods as a reference.)
+You can always questions on Twitter or through issues, we're nice guys.

 ### Process: